Swap or switch deployments in Azure Cloud Services (extended support)

 You can swap between two independent cloud service deployments in Azure Cloud Services (extended support).
 Unlike in Azure Cloud Services (classic), the Azure Resource Manager model in Azure Cloud Services (extended support) doesn't use deployment slots.
 In Azure Cloud Services (extended support), when you deploy a new release of a cloud service, you can make the cloud service "swappable" with an existing cloud service in Azure Cloud Services (extended support).

 After you swap the deployments, you can stage and test your new release by using the new cloud service deployment.
-In effect, swapping promotes a new cloud service that's staged to production release.
+In effect, swapping promotes a new cloud service staged to production release.

 Note